Travel details

 Addis Ababa City Tour

 One of the most important museums in sub-Saharan Africa, housing the bones of "Lucy", a human ancestor from 3.5 million years ago.
-It contains many ancient exhibits that testify to Ethiopia's importance as the "cradle of humanity".
+It contains many ancient exhibits that tell of Ethiopia's importance as the "cradle of humanity."
 The history exhibition room displays ornaments, crowns, weapons used during wartime, and photos of heroes and kings.

 Visit to St. George's Cathedral:

-A cathedral built in the traditional octagonal form located at the north end of Churchill Road.
-It was constructed to commemorate the victory over Italy at the Battle of Adwa in 1896.
-Inside the cathedral are works by Ethiopia's renowned artist Afewerk Tekle and the design of the stained glass windows in the Africa Hall.
-There is also a small museum on the premises.
+A cathedral built in a traditional octagonal shape located at the northern end of Churchill Road.
+It was constructed to commemorate the victory over Italy in the 1896 Battle of Adwa.
+Inside the cathedral are works by the prominent Ethiopian artist Afewerk Tekle and designs of stained glass windows in the Africa Hall.
+A small museum is also housed on the premises.

 [English Guide]